ashsgelb/parse_file/README.md

-Name:
-    Ashley Gelber
+Name: Ashley Gelber

-Date:
-    9/17/2024
+Date: 9/17/2024

-Task:
-    Go through the agenda and put it into a spreadsheet with catagroies for Day, Time, Title, and Details
+Task: Go through the agenda and put it into a spreadsheet with catagroies for Day, Time, Title, and Details.

-Idea:
-    Instead of tediously copy and pasting, write a python script that can generate this spreadsheet.
-Use the formatting given on the website (https://www.p3highereducation.com/agenda/)
+Idea: Instead of tediously copy and pasting, write a python script that can generate this spreadsheet.

 Implementation: